g-udi/gaudi-bash/test/README.md

 ## Writing Tests

 When adding or modifying tests, please stick to the format and conventions of the existing test cases.
-The `test_helper.bash` script provides a couple of reusable helper functions that you should use when writing a test case, for example for setting up an isolated test environment.
+The `helper.bash` script provides a couple of reusable helper functions that you should use when writing a test case, for example for setting up an isolated test environment.